Though it’s an important event annual event, Earth Day should carry a heavy sense of urgency this year.

 Bottom line, we owe Mother Nature our lives, but we don’t act like it.
-Our kids are the future, and we’re going to have to deal with the problems previous generations left behind, whether we like it or not.
+Our kids are the future, and — if we want them to have a future — we’re going to have to deal with the problems previous generations left behind, whether we like it or not.

 We should make it our priority to preserve the world.
 Here are seven easy, free(ish) Earth Day ideas to help the planet this April 22.

 Consider checking out local events surrounding the holiday, as many communities have annual Earth Day fairs.

 These events usually offer free samples of locally grown and environmentally conscious food.

 They also have environmentally friendly products for sale, so you can make small lifestyle adjustments to lessen your carbon footprint.